 Common Name: Barrenwort

-Epimedium grandiflorum is a Perennial up to 0.35 metres tall.
+Epimedium grandiflorum is a perennial plant that can grow up to 0.35 metres tall.

 It has edible, medicinal and miscellaneous uses.